 - Passively managed.
 ETFs are usually (but not always) passively managed, meaning they simply follow a preselected index of stocks or bonds.
 Research shows that passive investing tends to beat active investing most of the time, and it’s also a cheaper approach, so the fund company passes much of those savings to investors.

 - Diversification.
 An ETF allows you to buy sometimes dozens of assets in one fund, meaning you get diversification (and lower risk) than if you bought just one or two stocks.

 - Focused investments.
-ETFs are usually focused around a specific niche, such as investing style, industry, company size or country.
-So you can buy an investment focused on a specific area such as biotechnology, if you think it’s poised to go up.
+ETFs are usually focused on a specific niche, such as investing style, industry, company size or country.
+So, you can buy an investment focused on a specific area such as biotechnology, if you think it’s poised to go up.

 - Large investment choice.
 With more than 2,000 ETFs you have a lot of choice about the kind of fund you can buy.

 - Tax-efficient.
 ETFs are structured so that they minimize distributions of capital gains, helping you keep your tax bill lower.

 - Potentially overvalued.
 Because they trade throughout the day, ETFs may potentially become overvalued relative to their holdings.
 So it’s possible that investors can pay more for the value of the ETF than it actually holds.
 This is a rare situation, and the difference is usually pretty small, but it can happen.

 - Not as targeted as advertised.
 While ETFs target specific investment themes, they’re not as targeted as they’re made out to be.
 For example, an ETF that gives exposure to Spain may own a big Spanish telecom company that earns a significant portion of its sales from outside the country.
 An ETF can be much less focused on a given target than its name may lead you to believe, so it’s important to check what it actually holds.